KKOB-FM

 KKOB-FM (96.3 MHz) is a commercial radio station in Albuquerque, New Mexico.
 It is owned by Cumulus Media and it simulcasts a news/talk radio format with co-owned KKOB (770 AM).
 The studios and offices are on 4th Street NW in downtown Albuquerque.
 KKOB-AM-FM use the FM station's dial position for the moniker "96.3 News Radio KKOB".

 KKOB-FM has an effective radiated power (ERP) of 20,000 watts.
 The transmitter is on Sandia Crest, amid many FM and TV towers.

 Programming

 News and talk

 KKOB-AM-FM provide local news and weather updates around the clock, traffic "on the 7's" and national news updates from ABC News Radio.
 On weekdays, the schedule features mostly local talk shows including Bob Clark in morning drive time, Brandon Vogt middays, TJ Trout afternoons and Eric Strauss in the evening.
-The rest of the schedule is nationally syndicated talk radio programs: The Vince Coglianese Show, The Mark Levin Show, Red Eye Radio and America in The Morning.
+The rest of the schedule is nationally syndicated talk radio programs: The Vince Show with Vince Coglianese, The Mark Levin Show, Red Eye Radio and America in The Morning.

 Weekends include shows on money, health, home repair, gardening, cars, pets, travel and technology, some of which are paid brokered programming.
 Terry Travis hosts a local talk show on weekend mornings.
 Syndicated programs on weekends include The Chris Plante Show, World Travel with Rudy Maxa and Sunday Nights with Bill Cunningham.